Printer's Self-Test - LF/FF + Power-On (Draft) or Load/Eject + Power-On (NLQ)

 Why does my printer print garbage from MS-DOS and Windows?

-When a printer prints garbage, it usually indicates a faulty cable, wrong printer driver or a loose connection.
-Check to make sure the driver matches the printer emulation mode.
-Next Power OFF your printer and computer.
+When a printer prints garbage, it usually indicates an improper driver set up, emulation setting, a faulty cable or a loose connection.
+Make sure you are not trying to use the Epson driver set up with the printer set up for IBM emulation or visa-versa.
+Power OFF your printer and computer.
 Disconnect and reconnect the cable on the printer and computer.
 Once the cable has been reconnected, power the printer and computer back ON.
 Try printing from MS-DOS.
 If you are still getting garbage, change the cable.
-We recommend a fully shielded cable, preferably 6 feet or less in length.
+We recommend getting a fully shielded cable, preferably 6 feet or less in length.
 If you are still experiencing problems after changing your cable, you may have a computer or printer port issue.
 If you take the cable and printer to another computer and it works fine, have your computer's port checked by an authorized dealer.
-If it still gives you garbage from another computer, have the printer serviced.
+If it still gives you garbage from another computer, have the printer taken in to be serviced.

 Why won't the printer print serially from my PC?